 She looked over at the winged pig.
 "What's that mean?" she asked.

 TK chuckled as they started down the street.
 "Well, it's like this," he said as they started down the street.
 "Yesterday Yolei got possessed by this monster called—"

 Matt looked up, and so did the others.
 TK clenched his teeth.
 Blocking their way with a hand on her hip and a venomous smile on her face was the red-cloaked, silver-haired Arukenimon.
 "Well, children, you seem to have had quite an ordeal," she purred.
 "I figured I would come by and make things worse."

-Jun recognized the woman immediately.
-"Hey!" she shouted, "you almost ran me over last week!"
+Jun recognized her immediately.
+"Hey!
+You almost ran me over last week!" she shouted.

 "How lucky for you," Arukenimon sneered, then thrust out her arm.
 "Now give me that creature and the Digivice, or I'll finish you less cleanly than a car would."

 "What?!"
 Demiveemon asked, squirming angrily.
 "You try to hurt Davis, now you wanna hurt Jun too?!
 No way!"

 Patamon and Gabumon rushed in front of her, and Matt and TK produced their Digivices.
 "Get away, Jun!"
 TK said, "she's dangerous!"

 Demiveemon tried to get free of Jun's grip, but she held him fast, scowling at the woman.
 "You think I'll just hand him over?!" she asked.
 "Bite me!"

 Arukenimon's smile turned even wickeder.
 "You want me to bite you, hmm?" she mused.
 "Have it your way!"
 She doubled over and strained, bursting from her clothes in her true spidery form.
 Jun reeled back in horror; she should have used a different retort.